ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 The annotation determines the indicator's general properties.
 Only the ``title`` parameter is mandatory.
 It defines the name of the indicator.
-This name will be used in the *Indicators* dialogue.
+This name will be used in the *Indicators* dialogue and is independent of the name used to save the script in your Personal Library.

 ``shorttitle`` is the short name of the indicator displayed on the chart, if it must be different than the value of ``title``.